SSWConsulting/SSW.Rules.Content/rules/do-you-assign-severity-levels/rule.md

 - Severity 2 and 4: 13% each
 - Severity 3: 68%

-This distribution resembles a normal distribution and provides a clear guideline for the team to decide which PBIs to prioritize in the upcoming sprints.
+This distribution resembles a normal distribution and provides a clear guideline for the team to decide which PBIs to prioritize in the upcoming Sprints.